 Know TSA rules about liquids and purchase travel size when possible.

-I put my liquids in a sandwich bag and put in the front pocket of my suitcase so I can easily remove when going through security.
+I put my liquids in a sandwich bag and put it in the front pocket of my suitcase so I can easily remove it when going through security.
 (It’s all about simplicity.)

 Take dryer sheets in the winter.

 In the winter, I take dryer sheets to rub on my hats or coat hoods to prevent static electricity. ?♀️

 Take minimum jewelry and accessories